 The completed boat is light enough that a strong person can carry the boat a short distance, so the boat can be car-topped or trailered.
 An estimate for total cost is a little over $300.
 The boat is very fast under oars and is an excellent introduction to recreational rowing.
 It is stable if you are used to canoes and kayaks, but not as stable as a fishing boat (for example).
 I have been able to stand up in it in flat water, but it is a balancing act.
 The best part about this boat is dropping the anchor and napping in the sun in the front of the boat.
 You can tell yourself that after rowing, you deserve to relax.
 I have written these instructions for someone who has had experience with epoxy and stitch and glue techniques, however a beginner could build this boat with help of a book such as “Devlin’s Boatbuilding” by Sam Devlin.

-If you are considering building this or any boat, I would recommend that you build a model first.
 I believe that the offsets and information on this page are correct, but I have not built a boat using this document yet, so you might want to make sure the panel shapes fit together before cutting up your ply.
 I took the information from my notes that I used to build my first dory, so I am fairly certain that the information is correct.
 I hope to check the lines by building another dory soon.

 - Lobo De Mar II